seriesnext/seriesnext/documents/investment-agreement/certificate-exhibit-a.md

 Article V. Authorized Shares.
 -----------------------------

-The total number of shares of all classes of stock that the Corporation has authority to issue is *[total nubmer of authorized shares]*, consisting of (a) *[number of authorized common shares]* shares of Common Stock, $*[pare value of common stock]* per share and (b) *[number of authorized preferred shares]* shares of Preferred Stock, $*[par value of preferred stock]* per share.
+The total number of shares of all classes of stock that the Corporation has authority to issue is _{total nubmer of authorized shares}_, consisting of (a) _{number of authorized common shares}_ shares of Common Stock, $_{pare value of common stock}_ per share and (b) _{number of authorized preferred shares}_ shares of Preferred Stock, $_{par value of preferred stock}_ per share.
 The Preferred Stock may be issued from time to time in one or more series, each of such series to consist of such number of shares and to have such terms, rights, powers and preferences, and the qualifications and limitations with respect thereto, as stated or expressed herein.
 As of the effective date of this Restated Certificate, all shares of the Preferred Stock of the Corporation are hereby designated "**Series Seed Preferred Stock**".

 ### A. Common Stock.